ayengec/TCL_for_RTL/README.md

 In short: TCL is not the most glamorous language, and it has its quirks, but fluency in it is one of those practical skills that quietly makes a digital design engineer significantly more effective.

 ---
+## Why Every RTL Engineer Should Master TCL?

+In the world of FPGA and ASIC design, GUI is for exploration, but TCL is for production.
+While clicking buttons in Vivado or Quartus works for small projects, professional hardware design requires automation, repeatability, and precision.

+Here is why TCL is my go-to scripting language in this repo:

+Eliminating Human Error: Automating the build flow (Synthesis, Implementation, Bitstream generation) ensures that the exact same process is followed every time, avoiding "magic clicks" in the GUI.

+EDA Tool Mastery: Almost every major EDA tool (Vivado, Quartus, ModelSim, Genus, Innovus) uses TCL as its native command language.
+If you know TCL, you own the tool.

+Version Control Friendly: Instead of tracking huge binary project files (like .xpr or .qpf), I track a single TCL script that recreates the entire project from scratch.
+This keeps my repositories clean and Git-friendly.

+Custom Reporting & Constraints: TCL allows me to parse timing reports and generate custom power/area analyses that the standard GUI doesn't provide.

+"If you are doing the same task twice in an EDA tool, you should have scripted it in TCL already."
+---

 ## Contents